 The Reeds at Shelter Haven

-A short 20-minute drive from Cape May in Stone Harbor, this nearly three-year-old hotel offers comfortable—though somewhat generic—accommodations (chevron pillows, white enameled side tables) and complimentary yoga classes on the roof.
-From $420; 9601 Third Ave.; 609-368-0100; reedsatshelterhaven.com.
+A short 20-minute drive from Cape May in Stone Harbor, this nearly 4-year-old hotel offers comfortable—though somewhat generic—accommodations (chevron pillows, white enameled side tables) and complimentary yoga classes on the roof.
+Rooms from $420; 9601 Third Ave.; 609-368-0100; reedsatshelterhaven.com.

 Where to Eat